We provide online, real-time access to the hearing schedules. These may also be printed out for your convenience.

 - Fax: Send your request to 602.241.1624.

-- Personal Delivery: Visit the Executive Hearing Office at 3737 N. Seventh St., Suite 160, in Phoenix, or any MVD office statewide.
-Effective March 2, 2015, the Executive Hearing Office will be relocating to 3838 N. Central Avenue, Suite 300, Phoenix, AZ 85012
+- Personal Delivery: Visit the Executive Hearing Office at 3838 N. Central Ave., Suite 300, in Phoenix, or any MVD office statewide.
+Note: This is a new location.
+The Executive Hearing Office relocated on March 2, 2015.

 An administrative hearing will be scheduled approximately 30 to 35 days after the hearing request is received.
 It may be longer if the police officer, attorney or other necessary party cannot appear on the initial hearing date.
 In such cases, the matter may be continued for an additional 25 to 30 days.